NemoInc/coaching_devs_to_coach_devs/talks/talk_outline.md

 ## Part 5 - Also do this - Emmett

 **Encourage a growth mindset**
-Explain what growth mindset is.
-People are really mean to themselves - you can try to bring the mindset away from 'someone who can't make the website' and towards 'Someone who didn't make the website this time'.
+Growth mindset: the understanding that abilities and intelligence can be developed.
+People are really mean to themselves when they're going through the pain of learning- you can try to bring the mindset away from 'I'm someone who can't make a website' and towards 'I'm someone who didn't make the website this time, but let's see how it goes next time'.

 ## Part 6 - Please do this - Kevin